guynir42/AstroRetriever/README.md

 - A `Project` object can load a configuration file and store the parameters in memory.
 - A `Catalog` can read FITS or CSV files with a table of sources.
 - Instances of `Source` and `RawPhotometry` and `Lightcurve` are persisted in a postgres database.
-- Data objects like `RawPhotometry` keep track of a filename on disk (in HDF5 or FITS format), and load the data from disk when needed.
+- Data objects like `RawPhotometry` keep the name and path of a file on disk (in HDF5 or FITS format), and load the data from disk when needed.
 - A `Histograms` object is associated with a netCDF file on disk, which is loaded into a multidimensional `xarray` when needed.